alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## tuesday, 26 august 2025 | 01:59
+## tuesday, 26 august 2025 | 02:00
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-26, 01:45)
+Weather in Moscow (2025-08-26, 02:00)

-🌡️ Temp: A cool 10°C (feels like 10°C) <br>
+🌡️ Temp: 9.9°C (feels like 9.9°C) <br>
-✨ Condition: Mostly Clear <br>
+🌙 Condition: Mostly Clear <br>
-🌬️ Wind: A light SW breeze at 3.1 m/s, with occasional gusts up to 6.9 m/s <br>
+💨 Wind: Light SW breeze at 3.1 m/s, with gusts up to 6.9 m/s <br>
 💧 Humidity: High at 90% <br>
 📉 Pressure: 1007 mb (sea level), 988 mb (surface) <br>
-☁️ Cloud cover: Scattered clouds (36%) <br>
+☁️ Cloud cover: 36% <br>
-👁️ Visibility: Excellent at 16 km <br>
+👁 Visibility: Excellent at 16 km <br>

-✨ Clear and Cool Night <br>
+✨ Cool and Calm Night <br>
-A calm and clear night settles over Moscow, with a refreshing coolness in the air.
-Perfect for a peaceful late-night moment.
+A tranquil and clear night settles over Moscow, with a refreshing coolness in the air and excellent visibility.
+Perfect for a quiet moment under the stars.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence